a Step by Step Guide to Growing Fine Natural Hair

 What you will typically find is information geared to those with thick hair or coarse hair, not fine strands.

 NOTE: This blog used to be called Radiant Brown Beauty.
-Fine Natural Hair and Faith has replaced it but you’ll notice that some of my photos are stamped with my old logo or name.
-I decided to keep these photos because they are great shots and why re-create them? 😉
+Fine Natural Hair and Faith has replaced it, but you’ll notice that some of my photos are stamped with my old logo or name.
+I decided to keep these photos because they are great shots, so why re-create them? 😉

 How to Grow Fine Natural Hair Long – Step by Step